techidaily/site-howto/source/_posts/what-to-do-if-google-play-services-keeps-stopping-on-vivo-t2x-5g-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 There are many solutions for the issue of Google Play Services that keeps stopping.
 We’ve listed the most famous and effective ones, and you’ll find them below in no particular order.
 Try them out and see whether they fix the issue.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 1. Do a Factory Reset

 A factory reset on any smartphone removes all your data on the phone’s internal storage and can even wipe your SD card clean if you select the option.
 Before you reset your phone to factory settings, ensure you’ve backed up all your essential apps and files.
 When you’re ready, you can do a factory reset by following these steps: